WJMO: Transition to Spanish programming

-In January 2025, the station changed its branding to "Fuego 1300", and tweaked its format to focus more on Spanish and tropical music; making the station the first and only tropical music station serving the area.
+In January 2025, the station changed its branding to "Fuego 1300", and tweaked its format to focus more on Spanish and tropical music, making the station the first and only tropical music station serving the area.
 The station then went back to the La Mega branding and logo in September 2025.

-Local personalities heard on WJMO include Maricris Gutierrez (middays).
-Programs that are heard on multiple "La Mega" stations such as "The Flow" (morning drive) and "With Latin Flavor" with Diego Go (afternoon drive) also air on WJMO.
+Local personalities heard on WJMO include Michelle Polanco (middays).
+Programs that are heard on multiple "La Mega" stations such as "The Flow" (morning drive) and "With Latin Flavor" with Diego Go and Maricris Gutierrez (afternoon drive) also air on WJMO.